About the College of Reviewers

 The College of Reviewers is a member-focused resource designed to professionalize peer review, enhance review quality, and provide a more stable base of experienced reviewers for all funding competitions.

-The College is guided by the work of ten College Chairs, and is centred on the core functions of:
+The College is guided by the work of nine College Chairs, and is centred on the core functions of:

 - Building capacity to ensure that appropriate expertise is available to support peer review efforts for varied programs and activities that span the full spectrum of Canadian health research;